 A copy of the Australian Privacy Principles may be obtained from the website of The Office of the Australian Information Commissioner at https:/www.oaic.gov.au/.

 1. Personal information and Credit Information

-We collect and hold personal information that is reasonably necessary for, or directly related to, one or more of our functions or activities as the peak industry association for motor vehicle dealers.
+Personal Information is information or an opinion that identifies an individual.
+We collect and hold Personal Information that is reasonably necessary for, or directly related to, one or more of our functions or activities.
+This information may include:

-- your contact details including residential address, email address and telephone/mobile numbers;
+- Your contact details including addresses, email addresses, and phone numbers,

 We do not collect sensitive information.